mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

 Some explanation of what some of these metrics is worthwhile.
 I pulled these definitions straight from the spotify documentation

 - acousticness: A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 1.0 represents high confidence the track is acoustic.

-- analysis_url: A URL to access the full audio analysis of this track.
-An access token is required to access this data.

 - danceability: Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
 A value of 0.0 is least danceable and 1.0 is most danceable.